ShadowXPAEdu/tpsi-web-programming-i/README.md

 ## Assignment

-This subject had one assignments.
+This subject had one assignment.

 The objective of the [assignment](Assignment/Assignment.pdf) was to simulate a user interacting with a website, by injecting JavaScript using a Google Chrome extension (Custom JavaScript for Websites 2).